 - Oil: This is an oil-based cake (no butter) that keeps the mini cakes super moist, soft, and fluffy.
 Butter-based cakes tend to harden in the fridge, with oil we won’t have this issue.
 Use no flavor vegetable oil

 - Sugar: I am using a combination of granulated white and brown sugar.
 I absolutely love the brown sugar deep molasses flavor do not leave it out.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here
+If you want to learn about the different types of sugar and how to use them in baking, please read my Sugar guide.

 - Egg: Room temperature as always

 - Flour: I am using pasty flour to make this Carrot cake recipe but all purpose works too, they are so-called “soft flour” which are low on protein resulting in a delicate, tender texture.
-If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here
+If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my Flour guide.

 - Almond: Almond meal/almond flour makes this Easter Bunny cake extra moist with a very slight marzipan aftertaste.
 If don´t have almond flour, replace it with an equal amount of flour